bakermd86/Fen-s-Star-Trek-Adventures-Ruleset/module/additional_random_tables_module.md

 ![](../images/lifepath_table_settings.png)

-If they are enabled, you can set the mode dropdown to GENERATED or WIKI on the species step of lifepath creation and use them instead of a conventional lifepath table.
+If they are enabled, you can set the mode dropdown to GENERATED or WIKI on the species step of Lifepath creation, or for supporting character creation, and use them instead of a conventional lifepath table.